Skip to main content

 What happens to Meraki equipment when licenses expire?

-Meraki devices stop functioning when licenses expire—they don't degrade to limited functionality or basic features.
+Meraki devices stop functioning when licenses expire—they don't degrade to limited functionality.
 They will no longer pass traffic.
 Plan license renewals carefully to avoid network outages.

 How difficult is it to migrate from one platform to another?

 Network migrations require careful planning but are manageable with proper preparation.
 The physical infrastructure (cabling, mounting locations) remains unchanged.
-The challenge lies in reconfiguring network settings, VLANs, firewall rules, and wireless profiles on the new platform.
-When properly planned, most migrations can be completed over a weekend with minimal business disruption.
+The challenge lies in reconfiguring network settings, VLANs, firewall rules, and wireless profiles.
+Most migrations can be completed over a weekend with minimal business disruption.
+For organizations specifically evaluating a move from Cisco Meraki to UniFi, our Meraki to UniFi migration guide provides a detailed hardware mapping, pre-migration checklist, and step-by-step cutover plan.

 Do I need a dedicated server to run the UniFi Network application?